 - a.
-The wage statements failed to include, among other required information, "all deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item" - b. "all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee"The wage statements failed to include, among other required information, the "name and address of the legal entity that is the employer" as it: - does not reflect the full legal name of the employer - misstates that the employer is only a "Client" - b. "all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee"
+Many Aggrieved Employees did not receive a wage statement all. - b.
+The wage statements failed to include, among other required information, "all deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item" - c.
+The wage statements failed to include, among other required information, "all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee"